Should Donald Trump return to Twitter now that Elon Musk owns it? Austin people are screaming - ExBulletin

 Should Donald Trump return to Twitter now that Elon Musk owns it?
 Austin people are screaming

 “Yes, I think he should come back [on] Twitter,” Adiba told Fox News.
-“He has his own opinions, so I would love to hear from him too.”
+“He has his own opinions, so I’d like to hear from him too.”

-WATCH BELOW TO LEARN WHY SOME PEOPLE THINK DONALD TRUMP SHOULD JOIN TWITTER:

 WATCH MORE FOX NEWS DIGITAL ORIGINALS HERE